AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Manage clusters/View the basic information of a cluster.md

     |**Internal Port**|Elasticsearch supports the following ports:     -   Port **9200** for HTTP and HTTPS.
     -   Port **9300** for TCP.
 Only Elasticsearch V5.X clusters support this port.

 **Note:** You cannot use Transport Client to access Elasticsearch clusters of V6.X or later over port 9300.
 If you want to use port 9300, purchase a V5.X cluster.
-For more information about how to access a cluster, see [Step 3: Access a cluster](/intl.en-US/Elasticsearch Instances Management/Quick Start/Step 3: Access a cluster.md). |
+For more information about how to access a cluster, see [Access and configure an Elasticsearch cluster](/intl.en-US/Elasticsearch Instances Management/Access and configure an Elasticsearch cluster.md). |
     |**Public Network Access**|The public endpoint of the cluster.
 You can use this endpoint to access the cluster over the Internet.
 Before you use this endpoint, you must turn on Public Network Access on the Security page.
 For more information, see [Configure a whitelist to access an Elasticsearch cluster over the Internet or a VPC](/intl.en-US/Elasticsearch Instances Management/Security/Configure a whitelist to access an Elasticsearch cluster over the Internet or a VPC.md).**Note:** If you use the public endpoint to access the Elasticsearch cluster, you must configure a whitelist to access the cluster over the Internet.
 By default, all IP addresses cannot be used to access the cluster over the Internet.
 For more information about how to configure the whitelist, see [Configure a whitelist to access an Elasticsearch cluster over the Internet](/intl.en-US/Elasticsearch Instances Management/Security/Configure a whitelist to access an Elasticsearch cluster over the Internet or a VPC.md). |
     |**Public Network Port**|The port used to connect to the cluster over the Internet.
 This parameter is displayed only after you turn on **Public Network Access**.
 Elasticsearch supports the following ports:     -   Port **9200** for HTTP and HTTPS.
     -   Port **9300** for TCP.
 Only Elasticsearch V5.X clusters support this port.

 **Note:** You cannot use Transport Client to access Elasticsearch clusters of V6.X or later over port 9300.
 If you want to use port 9300, purchase a V5.X cluster.
-For more information about how to access a cluster, see [Step 3: Access a cluster](/intl.en-US/Elasticsearch Instances Management/Quick Start/Step 3: Access a cluster.md). |
+For more information about how to access a cluster, see [Access and configure an Elasticsearch cluster](/intl.en-US/Elasticsearch Instances Management/Access and configure an Elasticsearch cluster.md). |
     |**Protocol**|The protocol used by the cluster.
 Default value: **HTTP**.
 Valid values: **HTTP** and **HTTPS**.|
     |**Tag**|The tag added to the cluster.
 You can use tags to classify and manage Elasticsearch clusters.
 For more information, see [Manage cluster tags](/intl.en-US/Elasticsearch Instances Management/Manage clusters/Manage cluster tags.md).|
     |**Cluster Statistics**|**Status**|The status of the cluster.
 An Elasticsearch cluster has the following states: **Active** \(indicated by the color green\), **Initializing** \(indicated by the color yellow\), **Paused** \(indicated by the color red\), and **Expired** \(indicated by the color gray\).|